enkidevs/curriculum/python/core/classes-i/class-keywords.md

 ---
 ## Practice

-What are classes, variables, lists in python:
+What do classes, variables, lists in python have in common?

-???
+they are all ???

 * objects
 * methods